3bdalrahman/3bdalrahman/README.md

 ###

-<p align="left">I'm a passionate Information <br>and Communication Technology student entering my final year at New Cairo Technological University.
+<p align="left">I'm a passionate Information and Communication Technology student entering my final year at New Cairo Technological University.
 With a strong foundation in software development, I specialize in mobile application development and back-end web development.
 My goal is to build innovative solutions that bridge the gap between technology and real-world challenges.</p>

 ###